elysemontano/elyse-lecture-notes/react/treasure-hunt-build.md

     Since we know which square we are clicking on, we now need to update the corresponding value in the array.

-    I am going to destructure board from state so that I have an instance of state that is not exactly state at this point but allows me to do something with it until I decide to setState.
+    Single instances in state do not like to be directly modified, so I need to create a duplicate of this array that I can modify a single instance and then set the entire array to state.

     Emoji keyboard is control + command + space